 Both groups will have their reasons to dislike Interlingua.

 To those who know Spanish, Portuguese or Italian, Interlingua will seem somewhat silly and childish at first sight.
 Not like a serious and fully functional language.
-That’s because it has no verb conjugations, and no implicit personal pronouns.
+That’s because it has no verb conjugations, and no explicit personal pronouns.

 ‘I read’ or ‘I am reading’ in Spanish is ‘leo’.
 ‘We read’ or ‘we are reading’ is ‘leemos’.
 There’s no need to use the personal pronouns ‘yo’ and ‘nosotros’, because they are unambiguously implicit from the verb forms.